-Spark Authentication can be configured using a shared secret configured by the spark.authenticate configuration parameter.
+Authentication using a shared secret can be configured using the spark.authenticate configuration parameter.
 The authentication process is essentially a handshake between Spark and the other party to ensure they have the same shared secret and can be allowed to communicate.
 If the shared secret does not match, they will not be allowed to communicate.

-If you are using Spark on YARN, setting spark.authenticate parameter to true will generate and distribute the shared secret to all applications communicating with Spark.
+If you are using Spark on YARN, setting spark. authenticate parameter to true will generate and distribute the shared secret to all applications communicating with Spark.
 For Cloudera Manager deployments, use the following instructions: